 So you’ve updated your CV, worked with your recruiter to fine-tune your application, and – hurrah! – you’ve been invited to interview with a firm you’d really like to work for.

-You’re preparing ahead and reading our dos and don’ts for NQ job interviews, but you’re starting to feel those pre-interview jitters.
+You’re preparing ahead, but you’re starting to feel those pre-interview jitters.
 What if they ask you a question about something you haven’t done before?
 What if they give you one of those really strange interview tasks, like ranking your favourite flavours of jam or working out how many lamp posts there are in Britain?
 Or what if you decided on a change in career direction recently, and you’re worried about how it will be perceived?